cgat-developers/ruffus/doc/tutorials/new_tutorial/deprecated_files_re.rst

     This is the reason why its use is discouraged. **@files_re** syntax is far too overloaded and context-dependent to support its myriad of different functions.

-    The following documentation is provided to help maintain historical **ruffus** usage.
+    The following documentation is provided to help maintain historical *Ruffus* usage.

 =======================================
 Transforming input and output filenames